prometherion/php7-nginx/README.md

 Programs output like error and access log is set redirected to `STDOUT` in order to enable AWS Cloud Watch tailing.

 ### `/usr/sbin/restart` aka restart
-Restart **ALL** programs: useful if you would like to edit nginx/php-fpm configurations.
+Restart **ALL** programs: useful if you would like to edit nginx/php-fpm configurations at runtime.

 ### `/usr/sbin/stop` aka stop
 Graceful shutdown of programs.